mozilla/gecko-dev/docs/code-quality/lint/linters/eslint.rst

 * If it is a third-party piece of code, please add it to :searchfox:`ThirdPartyPaths.txt <tools/rewriting/ThirdPartyPaths.txt>`.
 * If it is a generated file, please add it to :searchfox:`Generated.txt <tools/rewriting/Generated.txt>`.
-* If intentionally invalid, please add it to :searchfox:`.eslintrc-ignores.js <.eslintrc-ignores.js>`.
+* If intentionally invalid, please add it to :searchfox:`eslint-ignores.config.mjs <eslint-ignores.config.mjs>`.

 This code shouldn't be formatted
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^